Nominations for 2027 member‐at‐large positions are due by September 30, 2026. If you have a nomination, please complete the Board Prospect Form.

 Step One

-Skill Set Evaluation: In conjunction with the Board of Directors, the BDC will assess the Board’s skill set requirements and needs on an annual basis in the fall of each year.
+Skill Set Evaluation: In conjunction with the Board of Directors, the BGC will assess the Board’s skill set requirements and needs annually in the fall of each year.

 Step Two

-Evaluation of Current Board Members: The BDC will review the self-evaluations of current members of the ACA Board who are eligible for reelection and wish to serve a second term, evaluate their skill sets in comparison with the needed skill sets as identified by the Board.
-The BDC may request assistance from a third party in evaluating current Board members.
+Evaluation of Current Board Members: The BGC will review the self-evaluations of current members of the ACA Board who are eligible for reelection and wish to serve a second term, and evaluate their skill sets in comparison with the needed skill sets as identified by the Board.
+The BGC may request assistance from a third party in evaluating current Board members.

 Step Three

-Receiving Recommendations for Potential New Board Members: Based on the Board’s identified skill set requirements, the BDC will consider nominees recommended by Board members, ACA members, ACA staff, and other recommendations that may come to the committee’s attention and will review profiles already in the Board's prospect database.
-Recommendations should be made using the Board Prospect Form
+Receiving Recommendations for Potential New Board Members: Based on the Board’s identified skill set requirements, the BGC will consider nominees recommended by Board members, ACA members, ACA staff, and other recommendations that may come to the committee’s attention, and will review profiles already in the Board's prospect database.
+Recommendations should be made using the Board Prospect Form.

 Step Four

-Reviewing Candidate Resumes: The BDC will meet to review candidates and their resumes in fall of each year.
-After consideration and approval by the full committee, a BDC member will be assigned to interview prospective board members.
-The BDC will assess the individuals for a high level of personal and professional integrity and commitment to promote the long-term interests of the American Camp Association.
-Finally, the BDC should be convinced that the potential candidate can commit adequate time to serve as a Board member.
+Reviewing Candidate Resumes: The BGC will meet in the fall of each year to review candidates and their resumes.
+After consideration and approval by the full committee, a BGC member will be assigned to conduct interviews with prospective board members.
+The BGC will assess the individuals for a high level of personal and professional integrity and commitment to promote the long-term interests of the American Camp Association.
+Finally, the BGC should be convinced that the potential candidate is committed to dedicating adequate time to serve as a Board member.

 Step Five